Sleep Lab Review

 Designs and Features of CPAP Full Face Masks and CPAP Machines

-Components: As the name implies, CPAP full face masks are designed to fit snugly over the user’s nose and mouth.
-Most full face masks feature five primary components:
+Components: As the name implies, CPAP full face masks are designed to fit strongly over the user’s nose and mouth.
+Most full face masks have five primary components:

 - The frame, which refers to the breathing apparatus.